A Christmas Elf Ornament

 adding the arms and legs.

-see in the illustration, the hole nearest the head will be for the arms,
+the above illustration, the hole nearest the head will be for the arms, and the

-and the other hole will be for the legs.
-Drill the holes about 1/4 inch
+other hole will be for the legs.
+Drill the holes about 1/4 inch from the ends

 Cut two 1 inch long pieces of the 1/8 inch dowel to make elf arms.
 Drill